-Our hearts are desperately wicked and depraved if we are Soul-led.
+Our hearts are desperately wicked and depraved if we are Flesh-bound.
 However, when we are Spirit-led, God Himself has circumcised our hearts.
-That means we are walking this Walk by Faith with our Spirits predominant over our Souls.
-That means the Soul is not a god.
+That means we are Walking by Faith with our Spirits predominant over our flesh.
+That means we walk within the reality that we are not god.
 Instead, it is expressing and reflecting God.
 Is the Spirit-led heart wicked and depraved?
-No it is not, however, if we allow distraction and self-focus to creep in, we revert right back to Soul-led mode, which does not take very long.
+No it is not, however, if we allow distraction and self-focus to creep in, we revert right back to Flesh-bound mode, which does not take very long.

-The Adult heart that is nearing the transition point to the Mature heart stage is not spending much time in Soul-led mode.
-Failure is inevitable, but this believer is working very hard at focusing his or her heart on God as much as possible.
+The maturing Christian heart should be spending less and less time in Flesh-bound mode.
+However, failure is inevitable, but this believer is working very hard at focusing his or her heart on God as much as possible.
 It is all by God’s grace.
 Those failures are short and dealt with God’s way, Repentance with Joy.
 He or she is treasuring the Treasure.
 They protect the integrity of their conscience and resist anything that will defile it.

-Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
-And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
-If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
-But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
-For that person must not suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.
-(James 1:2-8 Emphasis Mine)
+5 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.
+6 But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.
+7 For that man ought not to expect that he will receive anything from the Lord, 8 being a double-minded man, unstable in all his ways.
+James 1:2-8 (NASB)

 A double-minded believer does not believe God.
 He or she can be quite religious, but when their hearts are squeezed out comes doubt and self-protection.
 They will not step out on faith.
 However, a believer with a united, tender heart believes God, prays believing, and goes deep with God by stepping out on faith.